It’s essential we serve the needs of those who have proudly served our country. It is time for Congress to serve Our Veterans!

 Lawmakers have historically been more willing to fund military actions overseas, than to fund the care needed by those who we send to carryout these military actions.

-I will introduce and sponsor legislation that mandates future appropriations for any military operations also includes sufficient funding to care for the health and wellbeing of our returning service men and women.
+I will introduce or support and sponsor legislation that mandates future appropriations for any military operations also includes sufficient funding to care for the health and wellbeing of our returning service men and women.

 The mandated funds will not be discretionary and must be disbursed to the Veterans Administration at the time of the military appropriations.